goelparas/Smash-Food/README.md

 You can play this in the Mac or Windows or linux standalone.
 It was the small project which took me around 4 days to built from scratch.

-# The reason why i choose that project just to give the self boost to have something that i have built completely.
+ The reason why i choose that project just to give the self boost to have something that i have built completely.

-# Tech stack was completely based on the Unity
+# Tech stack - Unity

 # The Project gave me the understanding of the following -